401(k) contribution limits for 2026:What's the maximum you can save?

 If you’re self-employed, you may fund your plan through financial institutions that offer solo 401(k) accounts.
 Called a one-participant 401(k) by the IRS, these plans have the same rules and requirements as a traditional 401(k) plan and cover a business owner with no employees (other than a spouse working for the business).

-The main difference in one-participant plans is that, as a business owner, you wear two hats— employee and employer—meaning contributions can be made in both capacities:
+The main difference in one-participant plans is that, as a business owner, you wear two hats— employee and employer—meaning contributions can be made in both capacities, as reflected below:

 • Employer contributions up to: